The Silent Star

-Der schweigende Stern or Milcząca Gwiazda, literal English translation The Silent Star, is a 1960 East German/Polish color science fiction film based on the 1951 science fiction novel The Astronauts by Polish science fiction writer Stanisław Lem.
-It was directed by Kurt Maetzig, and stars Günther Simon, Julius Ongewe and Yoko Tani.
-The film was first released by Progress Film in East Germany, running 93 min.
-Variously dubbed and cut versions were also released in English under other titles: First Spaceship on Venus, Planet of the Dead, and Spaceship Venus Does Not Reply.
+Der schweigende Stern (literal English translation The Silent Star) is a 1960 East German/Polish color science fiction film based on the 1951 science fiction novel The Astronauts by Polish science fiction writer Stanisław Lem.
+In Poland, the film was known as Milcząca Gwiazda (which translates as The Silent Star).
+The film was directed by Kurt Maetzig, and stars Günther Simon, Julius Ongewe, and Yoko Tani.
+It was first released in February 1960 by Progress Film in East Germany, running 95 min.
+It was released in the US on 31 October 1962 retitled First Spaceship on Venus.

 After finding an ancient, long-buried flight recorder that originally came from a spaceship, apparently from Venus, a human spaceship is dispatched to the Morning star.
 The crew discovers a long-dead Venusian civilization that had constructed a device intended to destroy all life on Earth prior to invasion.
 Before they could execute their plan, they perished in a global nuclear war.